mini-bomba/mini_bomba-utils/docs/mini_vault.md

 To delete a vault, you need to remove the associated `.mbv` file (which is just a `.tar.gz.gpg` file, but I decided to save them as `.mbv` ¯\\_(ツ)_/¯).
 They are usually located in `~/.mini_bomba_vault` (the location can be changed using envirnoment variables)

+#### Partially saved vault files

+When the vault is being saved, it is first saved to a file with a `~` prefix.
+If for any reason saving fails, the old vault state is preserved in it's old file.
+For this reason, vault names cannot begin with `~`.

+If a partially saved vault file of the vault you're trying to mount is detected (`~<vault name>`), the script will refuse to mount the vault.
+If this happens, you should either remove it (if you know it has no important changes) or rename it and attempt to mount it.
+Note that partially saved files may be... parially saved and corrupted, therefore mounting them directly is not permitted.

 ### Using environment variables to alter program's behaviour

 mini_bomba vault accepts advanced parameters through environment variables.